Dana94/2019-website/blog/2019-08-17-git-commands-i-currently-use.md

 Install Git from this [page](https://git-scm.com/downloads).

-You cannot immediately use Git in a project until the project is initialized for it.
+You cannot immediately use Git until the project is initialized for it.

 There are 2 ways I go about this:

 ## Initialize